daidai-sports-entertainment/mta-advertising-optimization/Dashboard and Insights/Key Charts w. Business Insights/Business Insights.md

 ### Strategic Recommendations:

 1. Leverage Seasonal Stability to Secure Annual Contracts:
-  a.
-Invest in 77th Street for consistent audience delivery regardless of season
+  + Invest in 77th Street for consistent audience delivery regardless of season
-  b.
-Lock in annual contracts to guarantee stable impression delivery across all campaign periods with confidence
+  + Lock in annual contracts to guarantee stable impression delivery across all campaign periods with confidence
-2. Optimize Peak Month Campaigns:
+3. Optimize Peak Month Campaigns:
-  a.
-Focus major campaign launches in October and November (highest traffic months excluding COVID year)
+  + Focus major campaign launches in October and November (highest traffic months excluding COVID year)

 ### Implementation Example**
 * For fitness brands like SoulCycle, this means instead of fighting competitors for crowded New Year's resolution advertising space, they should capture fitness-minded commuters months earlier during stable high-traffic periods like October and November, before January comes.